 Coming up with fun ideas for occupational therapy activities for interventions can easily become nerve-wracking!
 It’s easy to fall into a routine and use the same old cookie cutter activities in OT treatment sessions.
 Here, you will find a challenge designed to change that recipe for burnout!
-Below is a strategy to use out-of-the-box occupational therapy activities, using items you probably already have!
+Below is a strategy to use out-of-the-box occupational therapy activities using free materials, or items you probably already have!

 The best news is that these ideas are going to be creative fun that kids will love and (almost) all free.
 The therapeutic modalities that I’ve outlined will provide you will a resource for frugal treatment of many Occupational Therapy goal areas.
 I strive to create crafts and activities that use mostly free items that are found around my home in the play and learning that we do here.